Foreign Jobs

 • Solution or software architects

 According to a report from Singapore’s Ministry of Manpower (MOM), skilled workers are also needed in the tourism, finance, digital media, and retail sectors.
-If you have qualifications and experience in any of these areas, you can also find a high-paying job in Singapore in 2023.
+If you have qualifications and experience in any of these areas, you can also find a high-paying job in Singapore.

 If you’re offered a job in Singapore, you’ll need to apply for a work visa, which in Singapore is called a “S pass.”
 There are four different types of “S passes,” so you’ll need to figure out which one fits your job.
 I’ll help you do that in this part.